Two pairs and a free, quality eye exam for just $79.95

 Frames are fun.
 But the heart and soul of your eyeglasses are the lenses.

 Think about it: All of those lens coatings your eye doctor talked about in the exam room aren’t there for the “wow” factor.
 They’re there to protect your vision—and your investment.

 “Glasses are a medical device, and the most important part of your purchase is the lens,” says Stephanie Zielenkievicz, manager of retail operations for America’s Best Contacts & Eyeglasses.
 “The lens you select will be unique to your eye, so it shouldn’t be an afterthought.
 It’s what you’ll be looking through every day.”

 The newest generation of lens coatings can enhance visual acuity, reduce eyestrain, filter blue light, and increase lens durability.
-Which is why setting aside a portion of your total eyewear budget for lens extras (expect them to add $15 to $60 to the final cost) makes good sense.
+Which is why setting aside a portion of your total eyewear budget for lens extras for makes good sense.